UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session05.rst

 Homework Questions?

-My Solutions to the dict/set lab, and some others in the class repo in: ``Solutions``
+My Solutions to the dict/set lab, and some others in the class repo in:
+``Solutions/Session04``

 A few tidbits: